robotpy/pynetworktables/README.rst

 from the wpilib ntcore C++ implementation.
 In FRC, the NetworkTables protocol is used to pass non-Driver Station data to and from the robot across the network.

-This implementation is intended to be compatible with python 2.7 and python 3.3+.
+This implementation is intended to be compatible with python 3.5 and later.
 All commits to the repository are automatically tested on all supported python versions using Travis-CI.